sudaditya/indigo/Project.md

   data.
 Fine for read-only views.
 Editor state (unsaved changes, active tools, selection) may need Zustand or similar.
 Defer until editor work reveals what's actually needed.
+- **TipTap scratchpad in Amendments tab is temporary:** Session 12 used the Amendments tab as an editor sandbox to verify TipTap install.
+  Real flow (edit specific provision, save as DraftAmendment) lives in Content tab (Session 13, Step 4-6).

 **Backend/infrastructure:**
 - **CORS is dev-permissive:** Django CorsMiddleware active with no